pyg-team/pytorch_geometric/docs/source/advanced/compile.rst

   With this, :pytorch:`PyTorch` will up-front attempt to generate a kernel that is as dynamic as possible to avoid recompilations when sizes change across mini-batches changes.
   Note that when :obj:`dynamic` is set to :obj:`False`, :pytorch:`PyTorch` will *never* generate dynamic kernels, leading to significant slowdowns in model execution on dynamic mini-batches.
-  As such, you should only specify :obj:`dynamic=False` when graph sizes are guaranteed to never change.
+  As such, you should only ever not specify :obj:`dynamic=True` when graph sizes are guaranteed to never change.
   Note that :obj:`dynamic=True` requires :pytorch:`PyTorch` :obj:`>= 2.1.0` to be installed.

 * In order to maximize speedup, graphs breaks in the compiled model should be limited.